MicBrain/GSoC_CernVM-FS/README.md

 ### Bugs and Feedback

-Please do not hesitate to contact us if you have any question about the project and the program in general.
+Please do not hesitate to contact us if you have any question about this specific project and the program in general.
 For bugs, questions and discussions please use the [Github Issues][web5].
 For communication please contact:

 * GSoC student: Rafayel Mkrtchyan - rafamian@berkeley.edu
 * GSoC mentor:  Jacob Blomer - jblomer@cern.ch